Emmanuel461/PML_2023_2024/Final_work_proposal.md

 ## Challenges
 The research confronts several challenges:

-- **Data Preparation:** Efficient extraction and access to satellite data, along with the selection of appropriate indices for salinity modeling, pose significant challenges.
+- **Data Preparation:** Efficient extraction and access to satellite data and selecting appropriate indices for salinity modeling pose significant challenges.
 - **Identification of Optimal Indices:** Determining the most suitable indices for modeling salinity, considering the specific soil texture characteristics of the study area, is essential for accurate results.
 - **Hyperparameter Optimization:** Attaining optimal hyperparameters is crucial to achieving high accuracy in the model predictions.
-- **Integration of Diverse Data Types:** The integration of soil texture data with satellite imagery presents a unique challenge in ensuring seamless compatibility and meaningful interpretation.
+- **Integration of Diverse Data Types:** Integrating soil texture data with satellite imagery presents a unique challenge in ensuring seamless compatibility and meaningful interpretation.

 ## Dataset
 The dataset comprises 183 soil samples collected from the village of Cafine, Guinea-Bissau, along with accompanying soil texture (Clay, Silt, and Sand) data and Sodium Absorption Ratio (SAR) measurements.

 ## Method
 The proposed approach utilizes Convolutional Neural Networks 1-D (CNN-1D) to address these challenges.
-By employing a buffer to extract satellite data and transforming it into tabular format for modeling, the method capitalizes on the strengths of both soil texture and satellite imagery data.
+By employing a buffer to extract satellite data and transforming it into a tabular format for modeling, the method has an important component of soil texture and satellite imagery data.

 ## Evaluation
 Performance evaluation will be conducted using global model accuracy, root mean square error, mean absolute error, linear regression, and Pearson correlation coefficient metrics.
-These metrics will provide comprehensive insights into the effectiveness of the proposed model in predicting soil salinity levels accurately.
+These metrics will provide comprehensive insights into the effectiveness of the proposed model in accurately predicting soil salinity levels.